 Your records confirm check CHK-7892 was issued on February 8 for $5,500.00, applied against January invoices.
 The amounts match.
 You also see that your system recorded a second payment -- an ACH transfer of $3,200.00 sent on February 26.
 This payment does not appear on Acme's statement.
 Because it was sent near the statement date, this is likely a timing difference rather than a missing payment.
 You note it as an in-transit item.

-Vendor payment verification at this stage is critical.
+Verifying vendor payments at this stage is critical.
 Confirming that payments in your records match what the vendor shows prevents one of the most costly AP errors: duplicate payments.
 If a payment appears in your system but not on the vendor's statement, investigate before issuing any additional payments against those invoices.
+The remittance advice that accompanies each payment is especially useful here -- it specifies exactly which invoices a payment was intended to settle, making it far easier to trace mismatches between your records and the vendor's statement.

 Step 4: Confirm Credit Notes

 Verify all credit notes and adjustments between both sets of records.
 Ensure that credits issued by the vendor -- for returned goods, pricing corrections, or volume discounts -- appear in your accounts payable ledger.
-Likewise, confirm that any debit memos or adjustments you have recorded are reflected on the vendor's statement.
+Likewise, confirm that any debit notes or memos you have recorded are reflected on the vendor's statement.

 Worked example: Acme's statement shows one credit note: